ftsrg/viewmodel/README.md

 *ViewModel* is a view transformation approach with (1) a fully compositional transformation language built on top of the [VIATRA Query language](https://www.eclipse.org/viatra/documentation/query-language.html), and (2) a transformation engine which is reactive, incremental, validating and inconsistency-tolerant at the same time.
 For more information see the [publication page](https://github.com/FTSRG/publication-pages/wiki/Incremental-View-Model-Synchronization-Using-Partial-Models) of our recently submitted paper.

-## User's Guide
+## Users' Guide

 ### Creating and running view transformations

-*ViewModel* is available as an Eclipse plugin from our update site
+*ViewModel* is available as an Eclipse plugin from our update site (go to *Help > Install New Software...* in Eclipse and enter the following URI):

     http://docs.inf.mit.bme.hu/viewmodel/repository

 The *ViewModel Runtime* feature is required for executing transformations, while the *ViewModel SDK* feature contains editor support and code generator for the transformation language.
 See the [implementation of the benchmarks](https://github.com/FTSRG/viewmodel/tree/master/benchmarks/plugins/hu.bme.mit.inf.viewmodel.benchmarks.viewmodel/src/hu/bme/mit/inf/viewmodel/benchmarks/viewmodel) for usage.

+The ViewModel plugin and its benchmarks were build and tested with Java 1.8.0.
+It may be possible to develop or run them with Java 9 or 10, however, we recommend Java 1.8.0 instead.

 ### Running the benchmarks